The most and least productive apps of 2024—how do you compare?

 By signing up, you agree to our terms and privacy policy.

-Most-used unproductive apps of 2023
+Most-used unproductive websites of 2024

-Without further ado, we give you the greatest time-wasters of last year.
+Without further ado, we give you the greatest time-wasters of the last year.
 Recognize any of your own favorite distraction apps on this list?

 As you can see, there are no dramatic changes since last year and even the years before.
 Years go by, but the top 3 unproductive apps still stand the test of time.
+However, there are some interesting nuances to how the rest of the top 10 has evolved.

 Top 3 unproductive apps hold their ground